metaspace2020/coloc/README.md

 This repository is devoted to a project on measuring co-localization of mass spectrometry images.
 The project is carried out by the [Alexandrov team](https://www.embl.de/research/units/scb/alexandrov/) at EMBL Heidelberg.
 We created a webapp for ranking pairs of ion images, engaged external experts to rank images from their public data from [METASPACE](http://metaspace2020.eu), consolidated the results into a gold standard set of ranked pairs of ion images, and, finally, developed and evaluated various measures of co-localization.

+For more information, please see our recent paper [Ovchinnikova et al. (2020) Bioinformatics](https://doi.org/10.1093/bioinformatics/btaa085).

 Team:

 - [Katja Ovchinnikova](http://ovchinnikova.me/): pixel-based co-localization method development, gold standard preparation